 Keep titles short

 Hubspot reports that their bloggers shoot for post titles with a maximum of 70 characters (including spaces).
-Buffer bloggers say shoot for six words.
+Buffer says shoot for six words.
 This can be tough to do, but worth the effort; the shorter the title, the more likely it’ll be re-tweeted on Twitter, and it also insures the title won’t get cut off in email subject lines when your post goes out to subscribers.

 Give a nod to SEO

-I readily admit that I built my blog with little or no consideration of SEO strategy.
+I admit that I built my blog with little or no consideration of SEO strategy.
 But I’m not saying do what I did.
 In fact, I wonder how much faster it might have grown if I’d paid more attention to using keywords in my blog titles.
 Just keep in mind that the old rules of repetitive keyword use not only no longer apply, they can actually make Google hate your blog.
 So balance is key.

 Think up a couple of “big list” posts